bonny/WordPress-Simple-History/readme.txt

 [Then sponsor the plugin to keep it free](https://simple-history.com/sponsor/) or [add a 5-star review so other users know it's good](https://wordpress.org/support/plugin/simple-history/reviews/?filter=5).

+### Unreleased

+-   Log when a post or page is moved to trash using the Gutenberg editor. [#491](https://github.com/bonny/WordPress-Simple-History/issues/491)

 ### 5.3.0 (November 2024)

 ⏱️ This release includes a performance improvement and an enhancement that makes it easier for users in different time zones to understand when an event occurred.